-For several years now, one of the greatest traditions of the LSU Tigers, and really the entire SEC, has been the playing of “Callin’ Baton Rouge” by Garth Brooks prior to their home games in Louisiana.
+For several years now, one of the greatest traditions of the LSU Tigers, and really the entire SEC, has been the use of the song “Callin’ Baton Rouge” by Garth Brooks prior to their home games in Louisiana.

 Callin’ Baton Rouge on LSU Game Day

-Before every LSU football game, the Tiger Stadium speakers blast “Callin’ Baton Rouge” with every fan clapping and singing along.
+Before LSU football games, Tiger Stadium’s speakers blast “Callin’ Baton Rouge” with every fan clapping and singing along.
 Few stadiums in the country have a tradition that matches it.

-A Saturday night in Death Valley is a college football tradition in its own right, but that is now just a part of it without the unofficial anthem of LSU sports.
+A Saturday night in Death Valley is a college football tradition in its own right, and seeing the fans fired up during that song is a key reason as to why.